The Australian (1824 newspaper): The later years

 The last issue of the paper appeared on Thursday 28 September 1848.
 Publication ceased due to, "the large amount of unpaid subscriptions, which we are unable to collect without proceeding to compulsory measures".

+Legacy

-Achievements and legacyThe Australian was the first independent newspaper in the colonies and as such it was pivotal in helping to establish the freedom of the press in Australia.
+The Australian was the first independent newspaper in the colonies and as such it was pivotal in helping to establish the freedom of the press in Australia.
 It created a new forum for the free discussion of constitutional and political issues that had been lacking before.
 In particular it gave a voice to the disenfranchised, emancipists, convicts and others on fringes in colonial society.
 It supported economic growth and encouraged new enterprises likely to create jobs and income.